Another year, another name for a damaging storm in the Quad-Cities

 Ray and his neighbors on East 15th didn't care about storm names.
 The lack of power was an issue.

-According to information supplied by MidAmerican Energy, 6,035 people were without power in the Iowa side of the Quad-Cities and another 7,522 people were without power on the Illinois side at 8:13 a.m.
+According to information supplied by MidAmerican Energy, 6,035 people were without power on the Iowa side of the Quad-Cities and another 7,522 people were without power on the Illinois side at 8:13 a.m.

 That was around the time Ray's next-door neighbor, Jennifer Wader, noticed the power came back to East 15th Street.
 Then what sounded like a sizable explosion went off somewhere near the 300 block.